-Working Memory allows a person to temporarily hold and manipulate information to apply in other processes.
+Working Memory, a component of executive functioning, allows a person to temporarily hold and manipulate information to apply in other processes.
 With our Working Memory, we recall and apply the knowledge stored in our Short- and Long-term Memories to help understand what we are reading.
 When Working Memory is overtaxed, a reader can seem to be distracted because they struggle recalling and using information they read.

-Cognitive Load is another important element of Working Memory and refers to the amount of mental effort being expended by Working Memory during different tasks.
-Cognitive Load Theory proposes that instruction can be designed in a way to reduce Cognitive Load.
-It also differentiates between different types of Cognitive Load:
+Cognitive load is another important element of Working Memory and refers to the amount of mental effort being expended by Working Memory during different tasks.
+Cognitive Load Theory proposes that instruction can be designed in a way that reduces some components of cognitive load:

 Teachers can support language development by using and providing syntax that is appropriately leveled (e.g.

 Teachers support language development by using and providing Vocabulary that is appropriately leveled (e.g., using word wall words).